crokita/functionite/README.md

  * no dependencies
  * run on browser and nodejs
  * chain asynchronous functions to prevent the pyramid of doom
- * convert synchronous functions to asynchronous by adding a callback
+ * convert functions without a callback into ones compatible for functionite

 Demonstrations can be found in /examples